-Sport performance is largely determined by genetic potential, training, and psychological drive.
-Any athlete at the top of their game will be built for their sport, have an excellent training program and be driven to win.
+Sports performance is largely determined by genetic potential, training, and psychological drive.
+Any athlete at the top of their game will be built for their sport, have an excellent training program, and be driven to win.
 Nutrition is one of those ‘X’ factors that can put one athlete above another.

 Hydration & Electrolytes

-If you are under hydrated this will increase your perception of fatigue and influence your sport performance.
+If you are under-hydrated this will increase your perception of fatigue and influence your sports performance.
 If you become dehydrated not only will it reduce your performance but could also potentially stop you from finishing your event.
-We lose fluid and electrolytes through sweat so hydration and electrolyte needs are dependent on the person, on the environment and on the intensity of the exercise.
+We lose fluid and electrolytes through sweat so hydration and electrolyte needs are dependent on the person, on the environment, and on the intensity of the exercise.
 Starting training or an event in a normally hydrated state will help prevent dehydration.
 Matching your fluid and electrolyte losses with your intake during exercise will further prevent dehydration and ensure that you can perform effectively.

 Training results in the breakdown of old muscle fibers to allow the body to rebuild the muscles so that they are stronger and more efficient at performing the exercise.
 This adaption to training happens after exercise during your recovery.
 The rebuilding of damaged tissue relies on available nutrients.
 What and when you eat after exercise will affect your body’s recovery and therefore adaption to you’re training.

 Recovery is also important to replace what was lost.
 You need to replenish depleted fuel stores as well as rehydrate and replace electrolytes that were lost.
-If you have a short period before your next exercise session then the timing of fuel, fluid and electrolyte replacement is crucial to ensure stores are replenished sufficiently.
+If you have a short period before your next exercise session then the timing of fuel, fluid, and electrolyte replacement are crucial to ensure stores are replenished sufficiently.

-Having a good baseline diet and performance nutrition strategy can improve sport performance by obtaining the ideal body composition for your sport, ensuring that you are fuelled and hydrated before and during exercise, and that you recover after exercise to support training adaptions and replace what was lost.
+Having a good baseline diet and performance nutrition strategy can improve sports performance by obtaining the ideal body composition for your sport, ensuring that you are fuelled and hydrated before and during exercise and that you recover after exercise to support training adaptions and replace what was lost.
 Nutrition should always be a main consideration for anyone wanting to perform well in their sport.